 While our stewardship professionals often lead engagements, the members of the Sustainability Research and the Stewardship teams frequently discuss material sector-specific issues, thematic focus topics and analytical frameworks, eg, to evaluate climate votes.
 This collaboration is the basis to form a joint view on a company and define engagement objectives.
-High-quality

-1 AllianzGI plans to decommission its Climate Engagement with Outcome Programme going forward.
-See footnote on page 15 for further details. research thus provides the background for effective stewardship.
-We frequently include relevant AllianzGI Investment team members alongside members of the Sustainability Research and Stewardship team to make engagement meetings as impactful and productive as possible by combining insights from all critical parts of our investment platform.
+High-quality research thus provides the background for effective stewardship.
+We frequently include relevant AllianzGI Investment team members alonaside members of the Sustainability Research and Stewardship team to make engagement meetings as impactful and productive as possible by combining insights from all critical parts of our investment platform.

-Resourcing our Stewardship Activities: Collaboration on company engagements shared via our collaborative research and investment platform and can be accessed by our teams globally.
+Resourcing our Stewardship Activities: Collaboration on company engagements